MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/rdp-files.md

 author: heidilohr
 manager: femila
 ms.author: helohr
-ms.date: 02/15/2022
+ms.date: 07/19/2022
 ---

 # Supported Remote Desktop RDP file settings

 The following table includes the list of supported RDP file settings that you can use with the Remote Desktop clients.
-When configuring settings, check [Client comparisons](./remote-desktop-app-compare.md) to see which redirections each client supports.
+When configuring settings, check [Client comparisons](./remote-desktop-app-compare.md) to see which redirection each client supports.

 These tables also highlight which settings are supported as custom properties with Azure Virtual Desktop.
 You can refer to [this documentation](/azure/virtual-desktop/customize-rdp-properties/) detailing how to use PowerShell to customize RDP properties for Azure Virtual Desktop host pools.

 >[!IMPORTANT]
->These tables list the Remote Desktop client app's default settings when not configured in Windows Virtual Desktop.
+>These tables list the Remote Desktop client app's default settings when not configured in Azure Virtual Desktop.

 ## Connection information